Cleveland Township, Whitley County, Indiana

 Cleveland Township is one of nine townships in Whitley County, Indiana, United States.
-As of the 2010 census, its population was 3,398 and it contained 1,441 housing units.
+As of the 2020 census, its population was 3,324 (down from 3,398 at 2010) and it contained 1,398 housing units.

 Geography

 According to the 2010 census, the township has a total area of 49.04 sqmi, all land.
 The Eel River flows westward through the township.
 The streams of Clear Creek, Spring Creek, Sugar Creek and Sycamore Creek run through this township.
 Lakes in this township include T Lake.